sheenugh/temperature_converter/README.md

-# temperature_converter
+# Temperature Converter
-This repository is for DSA Individual Laboratory Exercise 1.
+This repository is for DSA Individual Laboratory Exercise 1 <br>

-# Exercise 1: Temperature Converter
-Instructions:
-1. Ask the user to input a temperature.
-2. Ask the user to select the conversion type: from Celsius to Fahrenheit or from Fahrenheit to Celsius.
-3. Perform the appropriate conversion and print the result.
+This contains 1 exercise <br>
+Details of the laboratory exercise is inside the txt <br>

-Ctto: Prof. Godofredo Avena
+Laboratory exercise came from Prof. Avena